Cortex-psylead/Cortex-OS-protocol/README.md

 F --> G[Sensory Regulation / Task Mastery]
 E --> G
 ```
+Note: This loop illustrates how user intent and biometric data are processed locally.
+Every action is validated by the Ethical Courts before reaching the hardware level, ensuring that the AI remains an acolyte, never a master.

 > "The system is the foundation; the ethics are the law; the human is the purpose."